readthedocs/tutorial-template/docs/source/math/KrigingSteps.md

   unknown, these can be estimated by [Generalized Least Squares](SecGLS).
 This step separates the observed response $y_i$ into a trend and component $\widehat{\mu}(\mathbf{x}_i)$ a non-trend component.
-The non-trend component involves a GP component
+The non-trend component involves a smooth GP component
   $\widehat{\zeta}(\mathbf{x}_i)$ and, optionally, a nugget or noise component $\widehat{\varepsilon}(\mathbf{x}_i)$ or
   $\widehat{\varepsilon}_i$.